 This is intended as a local setup for test driving, without a domain and creates a webserver on https://localhost:4040.
 Colima is used to set up a virtual machine.
+This guide can be used for Cradle CMS and eCommerce on Windows or MacOS.

 Install package manager, Virtual machine for running container images and container tool.